 Back then, our initial policy cost maybe $15 a month for the very basic coverage.
 We then upgraded to the wellness plan, which covered several maintenance items such as an annual visit, heartworm prevention, and a few common vaccinations.
 (Currently, our policies now cost approximately $60 per dog per month.)

 This helped us out on many occasions since money was a bit tight back then.
 We didn’t have a budget.
 When vet bills came around, we’d use a credit card and were extremely thankful to have that as an option.
 (Yes, I know)

-But at least we were able to submit the claim through VPI and apply a reimbursement to our credit card bill.
+But at least we could submit the claim through VPI and apply a reimbursement to our credit card bill.

 Many people might argue if we put the monthly premium amount into savings, we’d have money to pay vet bills right then and there.
 And we wouldn’t even need an insurance policy at all (we’d be self-insuring.)

-While I agree with that, I will also say that’s difficult to do when you’re struggling to make ends meet.
+While I agree with that, I will also say that it’s difficult to do when you’re struggling to make ends meet.

 You try to save what you can.
 But inevitably, that money is taken over by competing priorities.
 As a result, things don’t always work out how you plan them.